 The crew at Land & Sea Brewery are doing all sorts of good.
 These guys were Noosa’s first micro craft brewery and serve up a unique selection of refreshing beers, distilled spirits and made-from-scratch meals and snacks.

 They aim to be as carbon neutral as possible and are constantly devising new ways to minimise their environmental impact – their brewhouse is entirely powered through in-house solar and a water tank is used for their irrigation system.
 Malted barley waste from the brewing production is transformed into sourdough and bread rolls by a local baker just 50 metres down the road, and a local farmer by the name of "Al" feeds his cattle with it.

 Talk about legends!

-Heads of Noosa Brewery jumped at the chance to be involved in Noosa's Zero Emission initiative.
-The team thought utilising the sunshine that gives our wider region its name would be a great place to start.
+Heads of Noosa Brewery jumped at the chance to be involved in Noosa's Zero Emissions initiative, and decided that utilising the sunshine that gives our wider region its name would be a great place to start.
 So, they recently installed 300 solar panels on their brewery roof to see them cover up to 60% of the power used for production with renewable energy.
 The panels are estimated to produce enough to offset over 140,000 kilos of carbon dioxide.

 Discover the best new eats in Sunshine Beach

 With a recent flurry of new restaurant and café openings, the foodie scene in Sunshine Beach is experiencing a resurgence...